 You are responsible for monitoring the total amount of your assets on deposit with a Program Bank (including amounts in other accounts at that bank held in the same right and legal capacity) in order to determine the extent of FDIC deposit insurance coverage available to you on those deposits, including your Cash Balance held at the Program Bank.

 - You may only access your Cash Balance through your Fidelity® Cash Management Account.
 You cannot access or withdraw the Cash Balance by directly contacting the Program Bank.

-- The Cash Balance in the FDIC-Insured Deposit Sweep is swept to an FDIC-Insured interest-bearing account at a Program Bank.
+- The Cash Balance in the FDIC-Insured Deposit Sweep is swept to an FDIC-Insured interest bearing account at one or more program banks and, under certain circumstances, a money market mutual fund (the "Money Market Overflow").
 The deposit at the Program Bank is not covered by SIPC.
 The deposit is eligible for FDIC insurance subject to FDIC insurance coverage limits.
 All assets of the account holder at the depository institution will generally be counted toward the aggregate limit.
 For more information about FDIC insurance coverage, please visit the FDIC Web site at www.FDIC.gov or call 877-ASK-FDIC.
 As referenced in the Fidelity® Cash Management Account FDIC-Insured Deposit Sweep Program Disclosures, customers are responsible for monitoring their total assets at a Program Bank to determine the extent of available FDIC insurance.
 All FDIC insurance coverage is in accordance with FDIC rules.